An MP-DWR method for $h$-adaptive finite element methods: Numerical experiments

 \subsection{The limit of MP-DWR method}

-In some numerical experiments, it is strange that MP-DWR becomes less effective with refining the mesh too many times.
-Consider the Poisson equation with the exact solution as (\ref{u_2}) with target functional $J_1$.
-We solve the numerical solution through MP-DWR and revised MP-DWR, respectively.
-In this way, the primal solution is obtained with double-precision and single-precision, respectively.
-Besides that, we set a very tiny adaptation tolerance in the simulations, which would make the mesh grid quite dense.
-The numerical results of the primal solutions obtained with double and float precision are shown in Figure \ref{limit}.
-It can be seen that when the mesh grids are dense enough, the residual in single-precision increases as the number of degrees of freedom increases, which is different from the residual in double-precision.
-Moreover, such an inaccurate primal solution in single-precision can not construct a reliable dual weighted residual error indicator.
+In this part, we discuss a limit of the MP-DWR(FD) framework.
+In some numerical experiments, it is strange that MP-DWR(FD) becomes less effective with refining the mesh too many times.
+Consider the Poisson case with point-wise target functional in case \ref{PoissonCase}.
+We solve the primal problem with single-precision and double-precision, respectively.
+The numerical results of the primal solutions are shown in Figure \ref{limit}.
+It can be seen that when the mesh grids are dense enough, the residual in single-precision gets larger as the number of degrees of freedom increases, which is different from the residual in double-precision.
+With this unexpected phenomenon, it can not be expected that such an inaccurate primal solution in single-precision can construct a reliable DWR error indicator.

-One possible reason is that while we adapt the mesh several times, the number of degrees of freedom becomes large and the minimal volume of elements will get very tiny.
+One possible reason is that while we adapt the mesh several times, some area will gets quite dense and the minimal volume of elements will get very tiny.
 For reference, the minimal volumes of elements on the mesh grids in each iteration are shown in Table \ref{volume table}.
-When the minimal volume gets the level of 1.0e-6, the data will be close to the limit of single-precision so that the computations may demonstrate some unexpected phenomena causing the strange curve in Figure \ref{limit}.
+When the minimal volume gets the level of 1.0e-6, the data in such an element can be close to the limit of single-precision so that the computations may demonstrate some unexpected phenomena causing the strange curve in Figure \ref{limit}.
+Due to such a limit, we have to be careful about the data precision in numerical simulations while using the MP-DWR method.

-Due to such a limit, we have to be careful about the data precision in numerical simulations while using MP-DWR methods, which means that we can not refine the mesh grids too many times, otherwise, the numerical results would lose accuracy.
-Thus we suggest using the MP-DWR method as the preconditioned method for optimizing the mesh grids to make full use of the acceleration of the MP-DWR method and to avoid the above limit.